Family Business Workshop: The Gorbel Story: How A Family Business Defies Gravity

 Gorbel, Inc. has a rich history, and CEO Brian Reh has helped propel his family's company to new heights.
 After 20 years with the business, Brian decided to transition the presidency to a non-family manager, David Pritchard.
-During a presentation and discussion moderated by Dr. Carol Wittmeyer, an expert in family businesses, Brian and David will share keen insights into ownership and leadership of a family-owned company.
+During a presentation and discussion moderated by Stefani LiDestri, co-president and chief marketing officer of LiDestri Food and Drink, Brian and David will share keen insights into ownership and leadership of a family-owned company.

 - Listen to why Brian Reh decided to join the family business after extensive outside work experience and thoughtful conversations with his father.